 Creatively constructed from a simple rectangle, this flattering chunky crochet sweater comes together easily with zero shaping, increasing or decreasing.
-Get the free pattern and video tutorial below or purchase the ad-free, printable PDF with stitch chart for $2.75 here.
+Get the free pattern and video tutorial below or purchase the ad-free, printable PDF with stitch chart here.

 This free chunky crochet sweater pattern is part of an ongoing collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.